 10.4 Nothing in this Agreement shall be construed as seeking to restrict a Party’s liability for personal injury or death arising from its own negligence.

-10.5 Subject to clause 10.5, the liability of the Language Service Provider under or in respect of this Agreement, whether in tort, contract or otherwise, shall be limited to the cost of the Language Service being undertaken when the liability arises.
+10.5 Subject to clause 10.5, the liability of the LSP under or in respect of this Agreement, whether in tort, contract or otherwise, shall be limited to the cost of the Language Service being undertaken when the liability arises.

 10.6 Neither Party shall be liable to the other in respect of any consequential or indirect loss whatsoever.